Frequently Asked Questions about COJGA

 Q: What should I expect?

-These events provide an opportunity for young golfers age 6-8 to get experience playing with peers in a low key semi-competitive environment.
+These events provide an opportunity for young and developing golfers to get experience playing with peers in a low key semi-competitive environment.
 The golfer will play 5 age appropriate distance holes on the loop course at Awbrey Glen.
-After the round of golf the participants will be presented with a reward and a simple dinner such as hot dog and chips.
+After the round of golf the participants will be presented with a simple dinner such as hot dog and chips.
 The golfer should have his/her own clubs and should arrive at Awbrey Glen 30 minutes prior to the start of the event.
+Some clubs will be available to borrow if you need them.

 Q: Do I need to attend event with my junior?

-Yes, for this age division we request that adults be at the course with their junior for the entire event.
+Yes, for this activity we request that adults be at the course with their junior for the entire event.

 SELECTING APPROPRIATE DIVISION